 Where both an ISO and an IEC technical committee are concerned, the Chief Executive Officers shall arrange for the necessary coordination.
 (See also Annex B.)

- Each new work item proposal shall be presented using the appropriate form, and shall be fully justified (see Annex C C.5 for all new work other than amendments to existing publications).
+ Each new work item proposal shall be presented using the appropriate form, and shall be fully justified and properly documented (see Annex C).

 The originator of the new work item proposal shall